-The CSFM assumes fictitious, rotating, stress-free cracks opening without slip, and considers the equilibrium at the cracks together with average strains of the reinforcement.
-Hence, the model considers maximum concrete (σ{c3t}) and reinforcement stresses (σ{st}) at the cracks, while neglects the concrete tensile strength ($\sigma{c1r} = 0$) except for its stiffening effect on the reinforcement.
-The consideration of tension stiffening allows capturing the average reinforcement strains (ε_m).
+CSFM assumes fictitious, rotating, stress-free cracks opening without slip, and considers the equilibrium at the cracks together with average strains of the reinforcement.
+Hence, the model considers maximum concrete (σ{c3r}) and reinforcement stresses (σ{sr}) at the cracks, while it neglects the concrete tensile strength $(\sigma{c1r} = 0)$ except for its stiffening effect on the reinforcement.
+The consideration of tension stiffening allows to capture the average reinforcement strains (ε_m) .